Natural resource ownership in the United States is closely tied to land ownership.

 - State submerged lands under the ocean from a state’s coast to three miles out into the ocean.
 For Texas and western Florida, this is from the coast out to three marine leagues into the Gulf of Mexico.

 - Lands owned by a local government, such as a county.

 Native American lands include:

-- Alaska Native Corporation lands in Alaska, held by 12 regional Alaska Native Corporations that received rights to some surface lands, as well as rights to natural resources below the surface.
-Along with these 12 regional Alaska Native Corporations, certain village-level Alaska Native Corporations hold additional surface land rights.
+- Alaska Native Corporation lands in Alaska.
+Twelve regional Alaska Native Corporations receive rights to some surface lands and to natural resources below the surface.
+In addition, certain village-level Alaska Native Corporations hold additional surface land rights.

 Natural resource ownership

 Sometimes the land’s surface owner is different from the owner of the minerals in the ground below.
-The party that owns the land’s surface has surface rights , while the party that owns the natural resources in the ground has subsurface rights .
+The party that owns the land’s surface has surface rights.
+The party that owns the natural resources in the ground has subsurface rights.
 When ownership is divided in this way, it is referred to as a split estate.
-There are 57 million acres of land in the U.S. where the federal government owns oil, gas, coal, and other minerals below the surface, but another party, mostly citizens or corporations, owns the surface land above.
+There are 57 million acres of land in the U.S. where the federal government owns oil, gas, coal, and other minerals below the surface.
+Another party, mostly citizens or corporations, owns the surface land above.
 Land and mineral ownership can become quite complicated.
 Often, a combination of private landholders, the federal government, a state government, or Native American tribes own the span of a single mine or field.

 When it comes to the natural resources found off the coast, the federal government and state governments split ownership.
 In general, states have primary authority and natural resource ownership in the three-mile area extending outward from their coasts.
-The federal government owns oil, gas, and minerals located in the submerged lands on the Outer Continental Shelf, which extend from the states’ offshore boundaries out to at least 200 nautical miles from the shore.
+The federal government owns oil, gas, and minerals located in the submerged lands on the Outer Continental Shelf.
+Submerged land ownership extends from the states’ offshore boundaries out to at least 200 nautical miles from the shore.